 Graph construction

-Input to this step is the set of genomes with inferred orthology groups.
+Input to this step is the set of genomes with inferred orthogroups.
 The algorithm for graph construction is the following: each orthologous group is represented as a node, and two nodes are connected by a directed edge if the corresponding genes are located sequentially in at least one genome in a set.
 The weight of the edge is calculated as the number of genomes in which corresponding genes are adjacent (see Fig 1 A,B).
-Graph objects and their methods are implemented in gene-graph-lib library for Python 3, more information can be found in the library documentation at https://github.com/DNKonanov/gene graph lib.
+Graph objects and their methods are implemented in gene-graph-lib library for Python 3, more information can be found in the library documentation at https://github.com/DNKonanov/gene_graph_lib.

 Fig 1.
 Principal scheme of a graph representation of gene order in a set of genomes and genome variability estimation approach.
-To construct a graph, each orthology group is represented as a node.
+To construct a graph, each orthogroup is represented as a node.
 Nodes are connected by a directed edge if the corresponding genes are arranged sequentially in at least one genome in the set.
 A. Genomes 1,2,3 represent three different hypothetical genomes.
-Arrows represent genes, and genes within one orthologous group have the same color and letter designation.
+Arrows represent genes, and genes within one orthogroup have the same color and letter designation.
 B. Graph representation of three genomes shown in A).
 The weight of the edge (arrow width) is calculated as the number of genomes in which corresponding genes are located sequentially.
 C. Deviating paths for node X are defined as paths in the graph which bypass the node X and are connected with the section of the reference node chain limited by the window parameter.
 D. Two examples of counting deviant paths are shown.
 X is the considered node, deviating paths are shown with blue lines.
 Complexity value is defined by the number of deviating paths.

 Because GCB uses directed graph representation of gene order, all genomes in a set should first be coaligned to achieve the same orientation throughout the set.
 The algorithm for this step is listed in S1 Listing).

-Orthology groups inference is a difficult task and inferred groups often include paralogues genes [14].
+Orthogroups inference is a difficult task and inferred groups often include paralogues genes [14].
 Two methods are suggested in GCB to resolve such situations.
 The first method is a simple deletion of all groups which have more than one representative.
 An advantage of this approach is simplicity and clear output, while some genes are missed in the graph (S1 Fig A).
 The second approach is not to skip paralog genes, but to “orthologize” them.
 Each group with a unique context is designated with a unique suffix and becomes a node in the graph (S1 Fig B).
 GCB uses the first approach by default, while the second approach is available as an option both in the command line and browser-based versions.

 Genome complexity definition

 We introduce a measure called complexity for quantification of a local genome variability.
-Complexity values are calculated against one genome from the set that can be selected arbitrarily.
+Complexity values are calculated against one reference genome from the set that can be selected arbitrarily.
 This genome is extracted from the graph as a simple chain of nodes that is called the reference chain (Fig 1C).
 To calculate complexity in the node X, nodes from the reference chain in the range ±window around the node X are selected, and complexity is defined as the number of distinct paths in the graph that do not contain the node X but start and finish in the nodes from the selected range (deviating paths), see Fig 1C.